Sapotskin: History

-Within the Grand Duchy of Lithuania, Sapotskin was part of Trakai Voivodeship.
+Within the Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth, Sapotskin was part of Trakai Voivodeship.
 In 1795, Sapotskin was acquired by the Kingdom of Prussia as a result of the Third Partition of Poland and incorporated into the New East Prussia Province.

 From 1807 until 1815, Sapotskin was part of Łomża Department of the Duchy of Warsaw.

-In 1815, Sapotskin was acquired by the Russian Empire.
+In 1815, Sapotskin was acquired by the Russian Empire, and made part of Congress Poland.
 Within the Russian Empire, the town was successively part of Augustów Voivodeship (1815-1837), Augustów Governorate (1837-1867) and Suwałki Governorate (1867-1915) before German occupation between 1915 and 1918.

-From 1921 until 1939, Sapotskin was part of the Second Polish Republic.
+From 1921 until 1939, Sopoćkinie was part of the Second Polish Republic.
 It was a gmina centre in the Augustów powiat of Białystok Voivodeship.
+According to the 1921 census, it had a population of 1,774, of which 86.4% declared Polish nationality and 13.6% declared Jewish nationality.

-In September 1939, Sapotskin was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
+In September 1939, Sapotskin was occupied by the Red Army at the start of World War II and, on 14 November 1939, incorporated into the Byelorussian SSR.
 The area became part of the Belastok Region of the Byelorussian SSR, with Sapotskin as a regional centre.